Cray-HPE/docs-csm/operations/utility_storage/Troubleshoot_Ceph_New_RGW_Deployment_Failing.md

 1. Check the health of the Ceph cluster on one of the manager nodes.

-   Rerun the command to check the ceph admin tool
+   Rerun the command to check the Ceph admin tool.

     ```bash
         ceph -W cephadm